TRAIL: Topology Authentication in RPL: Performance Evaluation

-For the evaluation of our RPL security scheme, we have implemented TRAIL authentication as an extension to the RPL protocol on the RIOT platform \cite{bhgws-rotoi-13} and performed experiments on the DES Mesh Testbed of FU Berlin \cite{gbj-cdhde-08}.
-For the sake of brevity, we concentrate on the overhead cost and the temporal performance of the routing protocol.
+To evaluate the performance of our RPL security scheme, we have implemented TRAIL authentication (attestation and announcement messages) as an extension to the existing RPL protocol implementation on the RIOT platform \cite{bhgws-rotoi-13}---an integration of TRAIL in RPL ICMP control messages has little effect on performance and is left to future protocol engineering work.
+We deployed TRAIL on the DES Mesh Testbed of FU Berlin \cite{gbj-cdhde-08} and performed the comparative experiments described below.
+The focus of our evaluation lies on the overhead cost and the temporal performance of TRAIL in comparison to unmodified RPL routing.
+The critical cost metrics for wireless sensor nodes are over the air transmission, e.g., the number of messages sent, as well as message sizes.

-Critical cost metrics for wireless sensor nodes relate to over the air transmission, e.g., the number of messages sent, as well as message lengths.
-Hence, we first analyze the message characteristics of TRAIL as a function of the network size.
-The critical resource consumption of TRAIL is given by the sizes of the test messages.
+First we analyze the message characteristics of TRAIL as a function of the network size.
+The critical resource consumption of TRAIL is given by the sizes of the attestation messages.
 As nodes need to accumulate nonce values of their parent nodes, the attestation array grows with increasing network sizes.
 While messages are tiny at the leaf nodes, the array gets larger towards the root node.
-Fig.~\ref{fig:message_size} visualizes the average message sizes for different fanout degrees $k$ of the tree nodes as functions of the total network size.
+Fig.~\ref{fig:message_size} visualizes the average message sizes for different fanout degrees $k$ of the inner nodes as functions of the total network size.
 For simplicity, we assume balanced $k$-ary trees, but results are not strongly dependent on tree shapes.
 It is clearly visible that small message sizes compliant to 6LowPAN MTUs constrain network dimensions by about $\approx 250$ nodes.
-The characteristic performance aspects of TRAIL for different network sizes and tree configurations are summarized in Table~\ref{tbl:trail-msgoverhead}.
+The characteristic performance aspects of TRAIL for different network sizes and tree configurations are summarized in Table~\ref{tbl:trail-msgoverhead}, from which we can extract the extra traffic imposed by TRAIL: Two messages per node at the given size distribution.

 Our second evaluation targets at the temporal performance of route convergence.
-We deployed TRAIL on 25 MSBA2 nodes distributed in the sensor network testbed.
+We deployed TRAIL on 25 MSBA2 nodes distributed in the sensor network testbed and compared with an identical pure RPL installation.
 RPL/TRAIL arranged a DODAG with the highest rank of eight as visualized in Fig. \ref{fig:experiment}.
 Choosing an attacker (node 60) to announce a root rank led to a break up of the pure RPL network.
 Only seven nodes remained in the initial, upright network, while 17 nodes reconnected to the bogus tree.
-TRAIL could discover and isolate the attacker, and thus rearrange a connected tree of all honest neighbors.
+TRAIL discovers and isolates the attacker immediately with its (bogus) rank announcement.
+As a consequence, TRAIL rearranged a connected tree of all honest neighbors, excluding the bogus node.